sumnerevans/sumnerevans.com/content/posts/school/2023-hspc/index.md

 | **Beginner**    | Problem C, 22/133 (17%) solved/tries, 64% solve rate                                   |
 | **Concept**     | modular arithmetic in a `for` loop.                                                    |

-{{% note title="Problem Summary" %}}
+> [!NOTE] Problem Summary
+>

-Given a message, decode it by applying a Caesar cipher to each character with shift amount that doubles every character.
+> Given a message, decode it by applying a Caesar cipher to each character with

-{{% /note %}}
+> shift amount that doubles every character.

 For each character, shift it by the shift amount, print it, then double the shift amount.
 Main gotchas: